- California Landlord Tenant Laws: FAQs

 There are rent control laws in some California cities that restrict or prohibit rental increases, support rent control, and can even make the eviction process more problematic.
 Each city’s regulations are different.

-May I charge an application fee, late rent charge or a returned payment fee?
+May I charge an application fee, a late rent charge, or a returned payment fee?

 Technically a late fee cannot be predetermined but there is an exception when it is difficult to assess the actual cost.
 But keep in mind when determining a late fee, that it must be reasonably related to the actual costs a landlord may incur as a result of the tenant’s late payment.

 Returned payment charges must not be more than $25 for the first check and a service fee of up to $35 for each subsequent check to that same payee.
 Reasonable costs should always be kept in mind when instituting any charges.

 Are there any special considerations regarding security deposits in California?